Qualifying for the Jet 1 Cup: Battling for Position

 In each 15-minute qualifying round, the attacker and defender assignments will not change.
 As the attacker focuses on registering a clear shot, the objective of each defender is to perform defensive maneuvers to evade the attackers' guns.
 The amount of time it takes to accomplish a successful shot determines the qualification ranking heading into Sunday's main event.

-The Significance of Qualification
+Qualifying for the Jet 1 Cup - The Significance of Qualification

 Maintaining the fastest qualification time affords pilots a favored takeoff position heading into Sunday, contributing to a significant edge in the match.
 The Jet 1 Cup team that qualified last during the qualifying round will be the last to take off during Sunday's competition, signifying the loss of meaningful time during the 90-minute battle.